kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I wrapped up / completed a local internship in El Segundo [ Jan ]
 - I attended a workshop at MSRI on Derived Algebraic Geometry [ Feb ]
 - I participated in NASA's L'Space Level One Proposal/ Grant writing workshop [ Jan ]
-- I interned at Apple, which ended May 31st [ Feb to May ]
+- I interned at Apple, starting Feb 11th, ending May 31st [ Feb to May ]
 - I attended a Number Theory Conference at Cornell [ April ]
 - I participated in NASA's L'Space Concept Proposal Academy [ April ]
 - I attended Google I/O after receiving a subsidized ticket courtesy of Women Techmakers [ May ]